Lenguist/papertrail/documentation/dev-log.md

 Oct 27 update

 okay i am back.
 Started working on google auth on Oct 25th but didn't finish, so just gonna knock it out quickly today.
 A lot of tasks to handle in other aspects of life rn too.

+Still getting a lot of trouble with googla auth but want to finish it today.